What Is A Breast Biopsy?

 The core-needle and surgery biopsy are the most commonly used breast biopsy procedures.
 There are several factors that help the doctor decide which type of biopsy to recommend.
 This depends on things like how suspicious the tumor looks, size and location of the tumor, number of tumors there are, and any additional medical problems you might have.
 You might want to talk to your healthcare provider about the pros and cons of different biopsy types.

 What Is A Fine-Needle Aspiration Breast Biopsy?

 A fine-needle aspiration biopsy uses a very thin needle attached to a syringe to withdraw tissue or fluid from a suspicious area.
 The doctor may choose to conduct a fine-needle aspiration when the lump is easily accessible or if the doctor suspects that it may be a fluid-filled cystic lump.
-During this procedure, the lump should collapse once the fluid inside has been drawn and discarded.
+During this type of breast biopsy procedure, the lump should collapse once the fluid inside has been drawn and discarded.
 Sometimes, an ultrasound is used to help your doctor guide the needle to the exact site.